 None of these gains would have been possible without the planned economy and the revolution.
 The CWI supports all these and other gains of the Cuban revolution.
 Yet, at the same time, the form the revolution initially took had consequences for the nature of the regime that was established.

 What type of regime?

 The government led by Castro and Che Guevara after the revolution was immensely popular and enjoyed overwhelming support.
-However, the absence of the organised working class consciously leading the revolutionary process which it did in Russia in 1917 meant that there was not genuine workers and peasants democracy established.
-While there were initially elements of workers control in the factories, there was not a genuine system of democratic workers control and management.
+However, the absence of the organized working class consciously leading the revolutionary process which it did in Russia in 1917 meant that there was not genuine workers’ and peasants’ democracy established.
+While there were initially elements of workers’ control in the factories, there was not a genuine system of democratic workers’ control and management.
 A bureaucratic, top-down regime took shape.

 In Cuba, Che began to come into collision with these bureaucratic obstacles in the revolution.
 He was instinctively against any privileges or perks being taken by any government official or representative.
 He was very harsh with those in his government department who attempted to take even the most minimal privilege for themselves above what a worker or peasant received.